 The CBSPD Certification Programs

-There are five levels of certification that the CBSPD offers; Technician, Surgical Instrument Specialist, Flexible Endoscope Reprocessor, Ambulatory Surgery Technician and Management.
+There are four levels of certification that the CBSPD offers; Technician, Flexible Endoscope Reprocessor, Ambulatory Surgery Technician and Management.
 The examinations for each level are given 4 times per year.
 Exams inside the U.S. (along with select International sites) are given on computer.
 Some exams given outside the U.S. are still in paper/pencil format.
 For exact exam dates, please click here.
 The examinations are offered at test sites throughout the U.S. and internationally.
 There are now over 1,100 test sites throughout the U.S. and Canada to choose from.
 Special test sites can be established at any healthcare facility outside the U.S for the paper/pencil exams.

 Upon successful completion of the examination, your certification remains valid for five years (not just ONE year like some other certification companies).
 No other organization offers this length of certification...and re-certification is very simple!

-The cost to take our Technician, Surgical Instrument Specialist, Ambulatory Surgery Technician and Flexible Endoscope Reprocessor exams is 128 U.S. dollars.
+The cost to take our Technician, Ambulatory Surgery Technician and Flexible Endoscope Reprocessor exams is 128 U.S. dollars.
 For the Management exam, the cost is 153 U.S. dollars.
 To view individual requirements to take the exams, please see our certification exam pages at the top of this webpage in yellow.
 For more details, please download a recent Candidate Bulletin for your exam from our Inservices Resources

 Re-certification can be accomplished through re-examination or a combination of work experience and continuing education.
 For a review of re-certification requirements, please see our Continuing Education page.